linuxreader/linuxreader.github.io/content/booknotes/The Truth.md

 Nothing’s going to change until you take deliberate and committed action to change it.

-The Addiction Cycle,” with four terms—*preoccupation, ritualization, acting out,* and *shame &amp; despair*
+The Addiction Cycle, with four terms—*preoccupation, ritualization, acting out,* and *shame &amp; despair*

 CELIBACY/ABSTINENCE CONTRACT